BusschaertTanguy/Society/README.md

 The Citizen service will be the services handling the Citizens of our Society.
 This can be seen as a register of all the people that are / were present in our Society, with basic information around that person ( their name, age, gender, ... ).

 The Citizen service can be found [here](https://github.com/BusschaertTanguy/Society.Service.Citizen)

+## API Gateway

+The services are hidden behind an API gateway for the consumer.
+Only the gateway has direct access to the services.

+The gateway can be found [here](https://github.com/BusschaertTanguy/Society.ApiGateway)